devcfei/uap/README.md

 All the APIs are in **uap** namespace, there are several C APIs and C++ APIs

-The C++ APIs are are always interface based.
-They should be get by uapGetInterface
+The C++ APIs are are always interface based

 ### C APIs